 The eCommerce space is in a perpetual state of crowding.
-Everything from Paid Per Click (PPC) ads to social media campaigns come up against the stiffer competition on a daily basis, and each new lead consequentially comes at a higher cost.
+Everything from Paid Per Click (PPC) ads to social media campaigns come up against the stiffer competition daily, and each new lead consequentially comes at a higher cost.

 That’s why once you have a customer within your eCommerce space, it’s absolutely critical that you do your best to retain them within your customer base.
 After all, what’s that old business adage?